Master of Science in Health Quality Prerequisites

 - Relative Risk, Odds Ratio

-If you are applying for the MBA + MScHQ dual degree, please refer to the Admission Requirements specific to entering this program.
+If you are applying for the MBA + MScHQ dual degree, please also refer to the Admission Requirements specific to entering this program.

 Doctor of Philosophy in Health Quality Prerequisites